 Following her clerkship, Professor Ross practiced law at the law firm of Gipson Hoffman & Pancione, Los Angeles, where she was a shareholder and member of the firm’s management committee.
 Her civil trial practice included copyright, trademark, defamation, breach of contract, and shareholder derivative actions, with experience in all aspects of civil litigation, including pleadings, discovery, motions practice, trial, ADR, and appeals.
 While at Gipson Hoffman, she wrote a successful Petition for Certiorari and brief on the merits in the U.S. Supreme Court in Fogerty v.
 Fantasy, a copyright dispute.

-Prof. Ross has taught at Georgetown since 1998 and is currently the Coordinator of the Upper-Level Writing Program and immediate-past Chair of Legal Research and Writing at Georgetown.
-She has previously chaired the Judicial Clerkship and Teaching Committees.
-Her courses have included Legal Practice (Section 3), Legal Research and Writing, Legal Writing Seminar: Theory and Practice for Law Fellows; Music Law Seminar: Changing Landscapes in the Music Industry and the Law that Governs It; Entertainment Law Seminar; Week One: Law in a Global Context; and Transnational Legal Skills.
+Prof. Ross is currently an Emeritus Professor of Law, Legal Practice, at Georgetown.
+She was a member of the full-time faculty at Georgetown from 1998 to 2021, serving at various times as the Coordinator of the Upper-Level Writing Program and Chair of Legal Research and Writing at Georgetown, both rotating positions.
+She also chaired the Judicial Clerkship and Teaching Committees and served on the ABA Reading Committee for the nominations of three Supreme Court Justices.
+Her courses included Legal Practice, Legal Writing Seminar: Theory and Practice for Law Fellows; Music Law Seminar: Changing Landscapes in the Music Industry and the Law that Governs It; Advanced Legal Writing Workshop; Advanced Legal Writing: Transactional Practice; Entertainment Law Seminar; Week One: Law in a Global Context; and Transnational Legal Skills.

 In 2006, she was awarded the Georgetown Frank Flegal Award for Excellence in Teaching.

 Professor Ross’ scholarship focuses on both intellectual property issues and legal writing pedagogy.
-Her recent works include Julie L. Ross, [Un]happy Together: Why the Supremacy Clause Preempts State Law Digital Performance Rights in Radio-Like Streaming of Pre-1972 Sound Recordings, 62 J. Copyright Soc’y U.S.A.
+Her recent works include Julie Ross & Diana Donahoe, Lighting the Fires of Learning in Law School: Implementing ABA Standard 314 by Incorporating Effective Formative Assessment Techniques Across the Curriculum, 81 U. Pitt.
+L. Rev. 657-696 (2020), available at https://scholarship.law.georgetown.edu/facpub/2229/; Julie L. Ross, [Un]happy Together: Why the Supremacy Clause Preempts State Law Digital Performance Rights in Radio-Like Streaming of Pre-1972 Sound Recordings, 62 J. Copyright Soc’y U.S.A.
 545 (Summer 2015), available at http://scholarship.law.georgetown.edu/facpub/1478; Julie L. Ross, A Generation of Racketeers?
 Eliminating Civil RICO Liability for Copyright Infringement, 13 Vand.
 J. Ent. & Tech.
-L. 55-127 (2010); Diana Donahoe & Julie Ross, Commenting, Conferencing and Classroom Teaching (2013), available at http://casebooks.elangdell.org/legalwritingpedagogy/; and a textbook-in-progress on music law, co-authored with Michael J. Huppe.
+L. 55-127 (2010); Diana Donahoe & Julie Ross, Commenting, Conferencing and Classroom Teaching (2013), available at http://casebooks.elangdell.org/legalwritingpedagogy/; and a textbook on music law, co-authored with Michael J. Huppe and published in 2021.